Programs and Services

 The Undergraduate Research program strives to: increase opportunities for MSU students to engage in scholarship

-For nearly 50 years MSU’s Upward Bound program has helped hundreds of high school youth
+For over 50 years MSU’s Upward Bound program has helped hundreds of high school youth